osievert/cpp-for-a-physicist/1-hello-world/README.md

 ## Directory Structure

 Java build tools have over time adopted a very rigid directory structure.
-If you follow the Java gospel, then the Java build tools will grace you with an easy build process.
-If you don't follow the Java gospel then you are excommunicated and not allowed to program Java.
+If you follow the gospel, then the Java build tools will grace you with an easy build process.
+If you don't follow the gospel then you are excommunicated and not allowed to program Java.

 Python has a few of its own conventions / requirements regarding directory structure, mostly around how Python modules are defined.